unlight/asmt-javascript-questions/README.md

 - ES6 Temporal dead-zone
 - If I define 2 functions with the same name in the same scope, which one will be executed?
 - Which types of inheritance implementation in JS you know/use?
+  - Could you expain all ways how to inherit one object from another?
-- es5 / es6 new features || language supersets (e.g. SASS, TypeScript)
+- ES5 / ES6 new features || language supersets (e.g. SASS, TypeScript)
 - What CSS preprocessors you know/use?
 Pros and cons?
 - What was the most interesting crossbrowser issue you came across?
 How did you fix it?
 - What techniques you can use to avoid callback hell?